FairwindsOps/pentagon/docs/components.md

 Usage: pentagon [add|get] [OPTIONS] COMPONENT_PATH [ADDITIONAL_ARGS]...

 Options:
-  -D, --data TEXT   Individual Key=Value pairs used by the component -f, --file TEXT   File to read Key=Value pair from (yaml or json are
+  -D, --data TEXT   Individual Key=Value pairs used by the component.
+There should be no spaces surrounding the `=` -f, --file TEXT   File to read Key=Value pair from (yaml or json are
                     supported)
   -o, --out TEXT    Path to output module result, if any